 The honeycombing involves a lot of automated doors: there are doors that are already shut that you have to blow open by hitting a target, and open ones that try to slam shut in your face.
 The final battle against the Core involves a whole fleet of snub fighters and a whole 100 000 hit points on the Core itself.
 If you aren’t fast enough, the ship’s unseen commander will raise a shield around the Core and you’ll be out of luck, but if you blow the Core you get to watch the whole ship blow on your way out, which is a nice finale.

 But that’s not necessarily the finale!
 The Dreadnought has a bonus surprise on Mission 3.
 Anyone willing to brave Dreadnought’s Mission 3 will be cut off at the exit by a Heartless, the Hunter-X, which will pull you into an alternate dimension.
 This is Gummi Mode’s superboss, and the game goes full bullet hell the moment you enter the alternate dimension.
 And a bullet hell experience can be quite startling in over-the-shoulder perspective!
-(If anyone else knows of any over-the-shoulder bullet hell games, leave a comment!)
 If you ask me, the game is screaming at you to use the Drain gummi, a weapon you picked up during Dreadnought Mission 2, but there are a lot of other ways to take on the boss, including the good old fashioned Doughnut Ship, which I’ll describe in the late-game section.
 Even the Doughnut Ship can be nerve-wracking, as twelve billion bullets fly in your direction, including laser beams that seem to count as Slash weapons and can hurt even the vaunted Doughnut.

 After the Hunter-X dies, you see a giant heart fly out of its remains.
-Yaaay, you just significantly helped the Organization’s plans by freeing an optional heart that wasn’t hurting anybody yaaaaay.
+Yaaay, you just significantly helped the Organization’s plans by freeing a powerful, optional heart that wasn’t hurting anybody yaaaaay.

 By the way, I’m going to add a new detail here that was unearthed during some recent discussion.
 Clearing Assault of the Dreadnought should give you two more gummi models, the Highwind Peak and Invincible Peak, except that sometimes it doesn’t seem to do so.
 What gives?
 It turns out that this happens because the game won’t give you the models unless you have the capability to build them by picking up blocks and G+ upgrades (which allow you to build more complicated ships).
 If you don’t get the models right away, you should be able to get the ships by unlocking the gummis and especially the G+ upgrades.
 Thanks to VoidGear and Infamita at the KHI forums for helping me unwrap this mystery!